Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

 \textit{In-plane transport properties on a Hall bar.---} To study the electronic transport, we first discretize the continuum Hamiltonian Eq.~\eqref{eq:Hamiltonian} on a cubic lattice ($a_0=5$nm) invoking the $k\cdot p$ perturbation.
 Then, under a Hall bar device geometry as illustrated in the inset of Fig.~\ref{Mag_Hall}(a), we calculate the Hall resistivity $\rho_{xy}$ and the longitudinal resistivity $\rho_{xx}$ using the Landauer-B\"uttiker formula~\cite{Supply,datta_1995}.
 To incorporate fluctuations, we also add a disorder potential $\mathcal{H}_D=V(\bm{r})s_z\otimes\sigma_0$ to the lattice Hamiltonian, where $V(\bm{r})$ is uniformly distributed within $[-D/2,\ D/2]$ with $D$ being the disorder strength.
+The Fermi level is zero as we do not consider doping or gating.